cockles98/itau-quant-challenge-2025/README.md

 - **Walk-forward detail:** KPIs for each out-of-sample window, exposing regime dispersion.
 - **Benchmark overlay:** walk-forward results versus the Ibovespa, highlighting excess return, tracking error, and style biases.

-Equity curves (The strategy starts generating out-of-sample results on **30 March 2020**, because the data between **14 Sep 2017** and that date are only used to train the first block of the walk-forward, 504 auctions ≈ 2 years):
+Equity curves (the strategy starts generating out-of-sample results on **30 March 2020**, because the data between **14 Sep 2017** and that date are only used to train the first block of the walk-forward, 504 auctions ≈ 2 years):

 ![Equity Curve Comparison - Backtest](data/readme_assets/equity_curve_comparison_v2.png)